radicle-dev/radicle-registry/DEVELOPING.md

 ./scripts/run-dev-node
 ~~~

+The node is built for the `dev` chain.
+In order to

 The build script purges the chain data before running to avoid consensus issues.

 To purge the chain state manually run